bmilinkovic/psychedelics-visualisation/README.md

 The visualisations can be customised by modifying:
 - Colour palettes in the `wes_colours` dictionary
+- Colour maps for system improvements (using matplotlib's colour maps)
 - Figure sizes and dimensions
 - Font sizes and styles
 - Grid properties